Table of Contents

 When does the new DBHDS orientation and exam requirement take effect, and who has to comply?

 The requirement took effect November 7, 2025.
-Any applicant submitting a new application for a Priority 1 or Priority 2 service through DBHDS must complete the Initial Applicant Orientation Training and pass the proctored Comprehensive Knowledge Exam with a score of 85% or higher.
-The orientation materials were posted to the DBHDS Office of Licensing website by November 1, 2025.
+Per the DBHDS Office of Licensing October 2025 memo, any organization submitting a new application for a Priority 1 or Priority 2 service must complete the Initial Applicant Orientation Training and pass the proctored Comprehensive Knowledge Exam with a score of 85% or higher.
+At least one participant must be the Main Authorized Contact or the owner of the organization.
+Materials and current exam dates are posted on the DBHDS Office of Licensing website.

-What happens if my organization submits a Priority 1 or 2 application without completing the exam?
+What happens if we submit a Priority 1 or Priority 2 application without completing the exam?

-Per the October 2025 DBHDS memo, applications submitted without proof of completion will not be reviewed under the priority timeline.
-They get placed on the waitlist with non-priority services and pulled in the order received, which historically can mean a year or longer to license under the non-priority track.
+Per the October 2025 DBHDS memo, applications submitted without prior completion of the orientation and Comprehensive Knowledge Exam will not be reviewed under the priority timeline.
+They land on the waitlist with non-priority services and are pulled in the order received.
+Per DBHDS Module 4, for non-priority services it could take a year or longer to become licensed.

 How does the orientation timeline affect Virginia Medicaid ARTS enrollment?

-DBHDS licensure is a prerequisite to DMAS enrollment under the ARTS benefit.
-DMAS requires providers to submit the DBHDS license for the intended level of care to the Provider Services Solution (PRSS) vendor and each Medicaid health plan before credentialing and contracting can start.
-The orientation-and-exam step now sits on the critical path between feasibility and your first ARTS-reimbursed claim, and it should be reflected in your pro forma revenue ramp, especially given that MCO credentialing routinely runs another 90 to 120 days per plan.
+DBHDS licensure is a prerequisite to DMAS enrollment under ARTS, which Virginia launched on April 1, 2017.
+ARTS covers a comprehensive continuum including outpatient, IOP, PHP (an outpatient level), residential SUD, and inpatient withdrawal management for Medicaid, FAMIS, and FAMIS MOMS members.
+Providers must submit the DBHDS license for the intended level of care to the DMAS Provider Services Solution (PRSS) vendor and each Medicaid health plan before credentialing and contracting can start, and MCO credentialing routinely runs another 90 to 120 days per plan.

 What exactly does the Comprehensive Knowledge Exam look like?

 It is a 90-minute proctored virtual exam delivered through Microsoft Teams with cameras required on for the full session.
-It contains 25 multiple-choice questions, requires 85% or higher to pass, and is scored automatically at submission.
-You cannot register for the exam until DBHDS has received and approved your completed Initial Applicant Orientation Training Checklist.
+Per DBHDS Module 1, the exam consists of 25 multiple-choice questions, requires 85% or higher to pass, and is scored automatically at completion.
+Applicants cannot register for the exam until DBHDS has received and approved the completed Initial Applicant Orientation Training Checklist.